planetis-m/neuralnet-examples/README.md

 ### 5. [minibatches](minibatches.nim)
 Same as previous, Data is split in small batches (subsets).
 Impoves memory efficiency, accuracy for a trade-off in compute efficiency. todo: avoid copying?

+**WARNING:** Due to destructor-based matrices this example runs out of memory until scope-based destruction is implemented.

 ```json
 {